jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

       .. note::

-         The ``mode`` attribute isn't offered in the FortiManager GUI when you configure an interface entry in the System Template page.
-The example above shows a nice where you can still configure other interface attributes.
-You can then safely edit the System Template with the GUI and performs changes, those *extra* attributes won't be removed or modified.
+         The ``mode`` attribute is not available in the FortiManager GUI when configuring an interface entry on the System Template page.
+The example above demonstrates a scenario where other interface attributes can still be configured.
+You can then safely edit the System Template through the GUI to make further changes, as these additional attributes will not be removed or modified.

    .. tab-item:: RESPONSE